 In our Bifana pork sandwich recipe, a humble sandwich gets an upgrade from caramelized onions and a magical spice blend we call 'Portuguese Allspice' in a nod to Portugal’s far reaching historical empire that brought spices back from far corners of the globe.
 Allspice, Paprika and Ancho Chili were brought back from voyages to Central and South America while the exotic Cinnamon, Black Pepper and Ginger came from Portuguese dominated trade routes to Asia.
 Make a dreamy marinade in seconds using a few ingredients and the result is a mouthwatering pork cutlet Bifana - perfect for summer eating!

-1 tbsp Piquant Post Portuguese Allspice Blend 1/2 tbsp salt (optional)
+1 Tbsp Piquant Post Portuguese Allspice Blend

-1 tbsp spicy brown mustard
+1 Tbsp spicy brown mustard

 1/2 cup white wine (or substitute water)